khawajac/verticode_takehome_test/README.md

 - Projects List page with full project management
 - React Router for navigation
 - Full CRUD operations (Create, Read, Update, Delete projects)
-- Search and filter functionality for project discovery
+- Search and filter functionality for project discovery, for status and deadline
 - Clean, responsive UI design

 Please see the images in the public folder showing the UI evolution from the original MVP to the current enhanced version.